OrderIn/NumberLocker-Interview/README.md

 <h3>Worker</h3>
-This service should after 1 minute, flag the record as processed, after which, IF we try to submit to the 1st API service again, it should return a status code `400` bad request.
+This service should after 1 minute, flag the record as processed, after which, IF a person tries to submit to the API `/save` endpoint again, it should return a status code `400` bad request.

-This can be achieved using a CRON or manual loop of sorts... but I'd suggest using something like Hangfire or cronos.
+The locking service can be sceduled uing a CRON or manual loop of sorts... but I'd suggest using something like Hangfire or cronos.
 Cheatcode: the cron for every minute is: `* * * * *`

 -----